bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Title: Partition disks

 Scroll down to the partitions that need to be modified.

-HERE HERE.
-WE NEED TO NOT DO THIS YET!
-The Data partition

-    Under "LVM VG vg1, LV lv1 - 4.0 TB Linux device-mapper (linear)"
-    Select  "#1      4.0 TB       ext4"

-    Use as: Ext4 journaling file system
-    Format: yes, format it
-    Mount point: /home    HERE HERE

-    Scroll down to and select "Done setting up the partition"
+Note that we do not setup the large data partition.
+This has to be done once Debian has booted up on the unit.

 The boot partition